Six Scenic Hiking Trails You Can Enjoy Within 50 Kilometres of Brisbane

 Fancy getting out of the house not only for a change of scenery, or to get some exercise, but in the name of creative inspiration?
 If so, you might want to take a trip to Poet's Rock in Karawatha Forest.
 You don't have to start composing rhyming lines once you've strolled along the Brisbane hiking trails, of course, but you'll be in a mighty eye-catching spot either way.

 Wetlands filled with frogs, flower-filled lagoons, and plenty of other flora and fauna are also part of this 900-hectare parcel of bushland, which is located in Brisbane's outer southern suburbs of Karawatha and Kuraby.
-Walking-wise, you can pick from a range of different tracks — usually eight, but some are temporarily closed for restoration and will reopen in January 2024 — ranging from 20 minutes to one hour in duration.
+Walking-wise, you can pick from a range of different tracks — usually eight, but some have been temporarily closed for restoration recently — ranging from 20 minutes to one hour in duration.

 No prizes for guessing what kind of creatures inhabit this patch of greenery in the Redlands region — which means that, while you're walking, you'll want to keep your eyes peeled.
 Even if you don't spot a furry, cuddly, big-eared Australian animal in Brisbane Koala Bushlands, you might just find plenty of other wildlife, as well as a whole heap of the native vegetation that wallabies, bandicoots, gliders, rosellas and kingfishers call home.